 In that the vaccine did what it was supposed to do within the predicted risk-benefit ratio, even including unforeseen side effects, it is an effective medical product, still saving lives.
 Clearly, her use of “product” (and “car” and “bus”) was attempting to disparage mRNA vaccines, but in my mind this didn’t advance her argument.
 Rather it underscored her ignorance and reflects the pitfalls of “doing your own research”.
 More ignorance was highlighted by her bias in accusing skeptics of being “the magical thinkers”, suggesting skeptics think “nothing can be wrong with [the mRNA vaccine] because it’s got the magical word vaccine.”

-At one point the woman promoted emeritus professor Robert Clancy and his most unhelpful book (partly edited, not written by Clancy).
+At one point the woman promoted emeritus professor Robert Clancy, referring to his book on the subject.
+In fact he was the primary editor and contributor.
+Other contributors are anti-vaxxers Maryanne Demasai and John Campbell.
+Demasai’s work has long attracted criticism, including her 2016 suspension following an internal review into Catalyst at ABC.
+More recently she targets mRNA vaccines linking them to the myth of “turbo cancer”.
 Clancy earned himself ample criticism during the pandemic for promoting hydroxychloroquine and ivermectin.
 He was championed by Craig Kelly and targeted mRNA vaccines as “genetic treatment”.
-He favoured the “mucosal immune response to COVID-19” and was published in Quadrant criticising mRNA vaccines and accepted treatments.
-Newcastle Uni distanced itself from Clancy and the vice-chancellor stressed Clancy was not “a subject matter expert on COVID-19”.
+Newcastle University distanced itself from Clancy, and the vice-chancellor stressed Clancy was not “a subject matter expert on COVID-19”.

 Finally, and most offensively, was the accusation “[Skeptics] are the reason my neighbour’s kid can’t play sport because he’s got a damaged heart.
 Your attitude got into the newsrooms and we dismissed everything…”.
 As Richard Saunders later notes on the podcast, skeptics have no such influence over mainstream media.
 Yet the assumption by the anti-vaccine pressure groups that conspiracies are being suppressed by those who seek evidence, is their go-to blame tactic.
 This warped thinking is what maintains conspiracy theories.
 The reality is that myocarditis from COVID-19 infection is consistently rated as far more likely and severe than from the vaccine.